HydroZA/Fail2Ban-Banned-IP-Statistics/README.md

 ## Usage
 1. Run `sudo fail2ban-client status [JAILNAMEHERE] > ips` in a terminal from the directory of the python executable
+2. Delete all the text up until the first IP address using `nano ips`.
+See example `ips` file for reference.
 2. `python3 IPAddressParser.py`
 3. Input the amount of IP's to check up to, or press enter to check the entire file.
 Checking 1000 IP's will take roughly 5 minutes depending on internet speed